Three-age system: Copper Age or Chalcolithic

 Whether intentional or not, the definition was the same as Evans', except that Chierici was adding a term to New Latin.
 He describes the transition by stating the beginning (litica, or Stone Age) and the ending (eneo-, or Bronze Age); in English, "the stone-to-bronze period".
 Shortly after, "Eneolithic" or "Aeneolithic" began turning up in scholarly English as a synonym for "Copper Age".
 Sir John's own son, Arthur Evans, beginning to come into his own as an archaeologist and already studying Cretan civilization, refers in 1895 to some clay figures of "aeneolithic date" (quotes his).

 End of the Iron Age

 The three-age system is a way of dividing prehistory, and the Iron Age is therefore considered to end in a particular culture with either the start of its protohistory, when it begins to be written about by outsiders, or when its own historiography begins.
-Although iron is still the major hard material in use in modern civilization, and steel is a vital and indispensable modern industry, as far as archaeologists are concerned the Iron Age has therefore now ended for all cultures in the world.
+Although iron is still the major hard material in use in modern civilization, and the production and use of steel is a vital and indispensable modern industry, as far as archaeologists are concerned the Iron Age has therefore now ended for all cultures in the world.

 The date when it is taken to end varies between cultures, and in multiple parts of the world there was no Iron Age at all, for example in Pre-Columbian America and the prehistory of Australia.
 For these regions the three-age system is uncommon.
 By convention among archaeologists: